iqbalnurrizqi/Bangkit-Capston/README.md

 Here are the library that used in this project
 - kaggle
 - roboflow
-- beuutifulsoup (for skin care product dataset)
+- beautifulsoup (for skin care product dataset)
 -	numpy
 -	pandas
 -	shuutil